 - Raise the artistic profile of the QCSO regionally and nationally by continuing to offer challenging repertoire including annual world premieres, and higher profile guest artists

 The Trust provides an annual draw to the QCSO based on five percent of a twelve quarter rolling average.
 These assets help provide the foundation of greatness for the Symphony.
-Your legacy gift will build off this platform and take the Symphony to new heights in our new century!
+Your legacy gift will build off this platform and take the Symphony to new heights in our second century!